Flood Risk Policy & Functions

 The OPW has responsibility for leading and co-ordinating the implementation of the National Flood Risk Policy approved in 2004 which involves the development of a planned programme of feasible works, with a greater emphasis for non-structural measures.
 Ireland's approach to flood risk management has been independently reviewed by the Dutch Risk Reduction Team of the Ministry of Infrastructure and Environment of the Netherlands.

-The OPW is delivering a multi-annual programme of capital investment in flood defence measures including major and minor works schemes and is planning for future measures for areas at significant risk of flooding through the CFRAM Programme.
+The OPW is delivering a multi-annual programme of capital investment in flood relief measures including major and minor works schemes and is planning for future measures for areas at significant risk of flooding through the CFRAM Programme.

 Interdepartmental Flood Policy Co-ordination Group